smiah069/helloWorld/emacs-help.md

 > )

 Note that the *pdf* layer is added (for my case) under the user-config() function (see *(setq-default dotspacemacs-configuration-layers '(pdf))** in my .spacemacs file**

+**Note that you simply copy and paste my .spacemacs file in your home directory.
+However, you will need to install several tools in your terminal before running the Emacs with my .spacemacs configurations**

+* pdf-tools using terminal: *brew install --HEAD dunn/homebrew-emacs/pdf-tools* (see the detailed instructions down this document)
+* pandoc *brew install pandoc*
+* ispell (see the dictionary section for installation instructions)
+* Fonts (see the font sections)

 **Key bindings:**